 The works were divided into units of cognate material, with a separate editor (or joint editors) responsible for each unit.
 Dr. Frank Baker was appointed textual editor for the whole project, with responsibility for supplying each unit editor with a critically developed, accurate Wesley text.
 The text seeks to represent Wesley’s thought in its fullest and most deliberate expression, in so far as this can be determined from the available evidence.
 Substantive variant readings in any British edition published during Wesley’s lifetime are shown in appendices to the units, preceded by a summary of the problems faced and the solutions reached in the complex task of securing and presenting Wesley’s text.
 The aim throughout is to enable Wesley to be read with maximum ease and understanding, and with minimal intrusion by the editors.

 This edition includes all Wesley’s original or mainly original prose works, together with one volume devoted to his Collection of Hymns (1780) and another to his extensive work as editor and publisher of extracts from the writings of others.
-An essential feature of the project is a bibliography outlining the historical settings of the works published by Wesley and his brother Charles, sometimes jointly, sometimes separately.
-The bibliography also offers analytical data for identifying each of the two thousand editions of these 450 items that were published during the lifetime of John Wesley.
+An essential feature of the project is a complete bibliography of the works published by Wesley and his brother Charles, sometimes jointly, sometimes separately.
 An index is supplied for each unit and a general index for the whole edition.

 The Delegates of the Oxford University Press agreed to undertake publication of this new edition of Wesley’s works, but announced in June 1982 that due to severe economic problems they were regretfully compelled to withdraw from the enterprise with the completion in 1983 of volume 7, the Collection of Hymns.
 Abingdon Press offered its services, beginning with the publication of the first volume of the Sermons in 1984, the bicentennial year of the formation of American Methodism as an autonomous church.
 The new title assumed (The Bicentennial Edition of the Works of John Wesley), however, refers more broadly to the bicentennial of Wesley’s total activities as author, editor, and publisher, from 1733 to 1791, especially as summarized in the first edition of his collected works in thirty-two volumes, 1771–74.